gmum/COGENT/README.md

-# COGENT
+# COGENT: Counterfactual Gaussian Explanations for Volumetric Medical Images

-Counterfactual Gaussian Explanations for Volumetric Medical Images
+Counterfactual PGD attack on MedGS / 3DGS Gaussian parameters using gradients from the Sybil lung-cancer risk classifier.

 ## Prerequisites